-The Dean of Human Resources, in concert with the Dean of Student Success and the Executive Director of College Relations, shall be responsible for coordinating educational efforts to discourage smoking and nicotine use in any form, by College employees and students, to make efforts to assist smokers who wish to quit, and to increase awareness of the adverse effects of smoking, vaping, and nicotine use.
+The AVP, HR and Organizational Safety, in concert with the VP, Student Affairs and the Executive Director of College Relations, shall be responsible for coordinating educational efforts to discourage smoking in any form, by College employees, students and vendors/third party service providers, to make efforts to assist smokers who wish to quit, and to increase awareness of the adverse effects of smoking, vaping, and nicotine use.

 C. Sanctions Against Violators

-It is encouraged that a verbal, then written warning be the first levels of enforcement and that only after such warnings that a summons complaint be considered.
+It is encouraged that a verbal, then written warning be the first levels of enforcement and that only after such warnings a summons complaint be considered.
 All individuals must understand, however, that New Jersey Public Law provides for the issuance of a summons complaint without any previous warning(s).
-The college community should make every effort to support the college police/security officer in enforcing this regulation; consequently, any person is entitled to contact the College Police in order to assist in the enforcement of this regulation.
+The College community should make every effort to support the College Police/Security Officer in enforcing this Regulation; consequently, any person is entitled to contact the College Police in order to assist in the enforcement of this Regulation.

 Once the summons is completed, Middletown Township Municipal Court will process the summons.
 The offender will be required to appear before the Court.
 If found guilty, New Jersey Public Law provides for a fine not to exceed $200.00.

-In addition, the offense may be witnessed by a complainant who has up to twelve months from the date of the offense to lodge his/her complaint; however, if a complainant withdraws his/her complaint after it has been completed, he/she is subject to a minimum Municipal Court fee of $25.00.
+In addition, the offense may be witnessed by a complainant who has up to twelve months from the date of the offense to lodge his/her complaint; however, if a complainant withdraws his/her complaint after it has been completed, he/she is subject to a Municipal Court fee.

-Smoking and the related activities listed above are strictly prohibited on College property or campus(es) except for inside personal vehicles.
-The result of this regulation is the prohibition of smoking not only in and around all buildings, but throughout all areas and locations of the College property or campus(es); accordingly, this prohibition includes, but is not limited to smoking in and on walkways, parking lots (inside personal vehicles only), grounds, gardens, playing fields, and the perimeter of any building.
+Smoking and the related activities listed above are strictly prohibited on College property except for cigarettes, chewing tobacco, and non-marijuana vaping inside personal vehicles.
+The result of this Regulation is the prohibition of smoking not only in and around all buildings, but throughout all areas and locations of the College property or campus(es); accordingly, this prohibition includes, but is not limited to smoking in and on walkways, grounds, gardens, playing fields, and the perimeter of any building.

 V. Responsibility for Implementation